Pacific Standard Time brings taste of California to River North

 CHICAG (WLS) --The One Off Hospitality Group has created some of Chicago's best restaurants: avec, Blackbird and The Publican, to name a few.
-Their latest collaboration in Chicago's River North neighborhood recalls warm, West Coast sunshine seasoned with a bit of Midwestern bounty.
+One Off's latest collaboration with Underscore Hospitality in River North recalls warm, West Coast sunshine seasoned with a bit of Midwestern bounty.

 Erling Wu-Bower, previously of avec and Nico Osteria, is in charge at the Pacific Standard Time restaurant.